ibdgc/idhub/docs/for-data-curators/manual-ingestion-guide.md

 ## Step 1: Prepare Your Data File

-Before you can ingest data, you must prepare your file according to IDHub's requirements.
+Before you can ingest data, you must prepare your file according to IDhub's requirements.

 *   **Format**: Use CSV (preferred) or Excel (`.xlsx`).
 *   **Header**: The first row of your file **must** be a header row with clear column names.